ozgurnew/working-copy/README.md

 3.Installation of Terraform<br />
 4.Installation of Azure CLI  <br />
 5. Buying service agents on Azure Pipelines.
 This process also can be automated, but the developer that is forking this repository may not be comfortable with the code that is spending her money, and it's dictated.
 It should be purchased via Azure.
 They should sell that for trust issues.<br />
+6. Automating Azure Pipelines itself through Azure DevOps Provider: This could be the bonus question of the assignment.
+Even though automating every Azure interaction through providers is prossible.
+It can be a more reliable and faster way to get another developer onboard.
+A more modular SRE can be applied through all automated Azure interactions.
  <br />
  <br />
 Tests:<br />